-From Port Bou at the north all the way down to Blanes, the Costa Brava coastline is connected by a series of coastal paths linking all the major towns and villages.
-This network of paths, “Cami de Ronda” in Catalan, covers over 200km and takes a total of nine or ten days walking at an average of 20/22kms/day.
+From Port Bou at the north, all the way down to Blanes, the Costa Brava coastline is connected by a series of coastal paths.
+This network of paths, “Cami de Ronda” in Catalan, covers over 200 km of coastline linking all the major towns and villages along the way.
+It can take a total of nine or ten days walking at an average of 20/22 kms/day.

 In October 2013 I spent four days walking between Port Bou and Sant Marti d’Empuries.
 In October 2014 i picked up again from Sant Marti and spent another four days walking to Sant Feliu de Guixolls.
-Traveling light with just a medium sized rucksack i booked hotels in advance and usually arrived at my destination by mid afternoon after setting off in the mornings after breakfast at around 09.00am.
+Traveling light with just a medium sized rucksack i booked hotels in advance.
+Usually arriving at my destination by mid afternoon after setting off in the mornings after breakfast at around 09.00am.

-As we live in the Girona province i had already visited most of the main towns and villages along the Costa Brava but i was really keen to explore some of the less well known areas and discover little hidden bays and coves.
-I chose October as this is a relatively quiet time for us at Charming Villas and the weather is generally still good, not the intense heat of the summer and still T.Shirt weather for us Northern Europeans!
+We live in the Girona province and i had already visited most of the main towns and villages along the Costa Brava.
+However i was really keen to explore some of the less well known areas and discover little hidden bays and coves.
+I chose October as this is a relatively quiet time for us at Charming Villas.
+The weather is generally warm and sunny but not the intense heat of the summer.
+Great tee shirt weather for us Northern Europeans!

-For my first four days of walking I drove to the small train station at Camallera where i left my car and took the train to the frontier town of Port Bou.
+I drove to the small station at Camallera, left my car and boarded the train to the frontier town, Portbou.

-This stretch of the Northern Costa Brava was relatively new to me.
+This stretch of the Northern section of the Costa Brava cami de ronda was relatively new to me.
 I had visited Llanca and Port de la Selva on various occasions but the rest of the coastline was a mystery.
-The train station at Port Bou was huge and pretty quiet.
-This frontier town used to be an important hub between Catalonia and France but now its glory days of commerce and movement are a distant memory.
-I didn’t hang around in the town and quickly caught up with the red and white stripped markings showing me the way to follow.
+The train station at Portbou was huge and pretty quiet.
+This frontier town used to be an important hub between Catalonia and France.
+Now its glory days of commerce and movement are a distant memory.
+I didn’t hang around in the town long and quickly caught up with the red and white stripped markings showing me the way to follow.

-From leaving the beach at Port Bou the route takes me up and over a headland and i don’t hit water again until I reach Colera.
-Similar to Port Bou, Colera was a small coastal town which looked totally shut down on a week day in mid October.
-On I walked through fields and pine forests catching glimpses of blue to my lef until I come to Port de Joan, a little bay just before Platja Garbet
+Leaving the beach at Portbou behind me i followed the route which took me up and over a headland.
+I didn’t hit water again until reaching Colera.
+Similar to Portbou, Colera was a small coastal town which looked totally shut down on a week day in mid October.
+On I walked through fields and pine forests catching glimpses of blue to my left until I come to Port de Joan, a little bay just before Platja Garbet.

-I got a bit stuck here as the red and white stripes I had been following suddenly disappeared.
-I back tracked and could not pick up the track.
-Eventually i realised that the route took me around the base of the cliffs, around the corner to the long sandy “Platja Garbet” beach.
+I got a bit stuck here as the red and white markings I had been following suddenly disappeared.
+I back tracked but could not find the way.
+Eventually i realized that the route took me around the base of the cliffs to the long sandy “Platja Garbet” beach.
 From here i passed through the town of Llanca and followed the well marked path to Port de la Selva.

 I was really looking forward to this stretch through the Cap de Creus headland.
 Wild and wind beaten, this is where Dali spent a lot of his time gaining inspiration from the terrain.
 From the moment i left Port de la Selva behind me i didn’t see another soul until i reached Cadaques a few hours later.
 I took a little detour down to Cala Tavallera which is about a third of the way into the day’s walk.